 Your general ledger provides you with information with which you can accurately gauge your business' financial health and also provides a defense against an audit (either tax or other outside audit).
 You'll also want the record so that you can quickly find any discrepancies to resolve disputes with customers (for instance if you've double billed, you'll be able to see it).

-Basics of Accounting: Writing a Financial Report
+Writing a Financial Report

-The point of keeping such accurate records and creating a ledger is to provide you with information with which you can make sound economic decisions for your business.
 The financial report is basically an analysis of the information provided by your record-keeping and ledger entries.
 You take the data and distill it into a form that helps you see where the business is making money, where cash flow needs to be improved, and the state of your capital investments.

 The bookkeeping and accounting tasks outlined above can be done on your own, but with the easy availability of quality accounting software programs such as Quicken, you should seriously consider using those programs to help you in the task.
 The software can help you keep accurate records and create basic financial reports to ensure your business' security.